1. Getting Started: Part I

 • The V2 interface is sold directly by InertiaSoft (developer of SeligSIM).
 The supply is limited.
 If you are interested, contact us for details: contact@seligsim.com.

-1.9.4.
-Approach 2: Setups for Transmitters/Controllers with vJoy and Joystick Gremlin
+1.8.4.
+Approach 2: Setups for Transmitters/Controllers with vJoy

 All of the setup instructions in this current section have one common outcome.
 It is to take your transmitter/controller sticks (plus a varied collection of switches, knobs, sliders, and buttons) and transform those into a controller with 8 axes in standard axes order.